-Imagine running a 5k has been one of your goals for a long time and you want to check it off your list.
-Alarm sounds an hour early.
+Imagine that running a 5k has been one of your goals for a long time.
+You want to check it off your list so you’re preparing.
+Your alarm sounds an hour early.
 Roll out of bed.
 Put on your running clothes, sneakers, and headphones.
 Run 2 miles before heading to work.
 Repeat again tomorrow.

 There are some sacrifices of time and sleep for a while, but after a few weeks of training, you realize that the hardest step was just getting started.
 You might have even found a new hobby and you’re getting into better physical shape.
 You remain committed and what a feeling when you cross that finish line!